skylerreising/game-night-scores-right/README.md

 dotnet test
 ```

-The tests are located in the 8.
-Tests folder and will verify that your accessors, managers, and other components perform correctly.
+The tests are located in the backend/GameNightTests directory and will verify that your accessors, managers, and other components perform correctly.

 ---